 Education in Malaysia is highly centralised and is administered by the Ministry of Education and the Ministry of Higher Education.
-Children begin primary school at the age of seven for six years (standard 1-6), whereas secondary education extends for five years (form 1-5).
-In the analysis, the levels of education available were no formal education, primary, secondary and tertiary education.
-Meanwhile, the variable job status refers to respondents who are working as government employees, private employees, self-employed, housewife or unemployed.
-Those who are employed are categorised into job sectors such as professional and technical, clerical, service and sales, agriculture, production and other job sectors.
+The primary school begins at the age of seven for 6 years (standard 1-6) while the secondary education is for 5 years (form 1-5).
+In the analysis, the levels of education available are no formal education, primary, secondary and tertiary education.
+Meanwhile, the variable job status refers to respondents who are working as government employees, private employees, self-employed, housewife or are unemployed.
+For those who are employed, they are categorised into different job sectors such as professional and technical, clerical, service and sales, agriculture, production and other job sectors.

-To determine whether age and gender influence the utilisation of health care, interaction variables were created for each age group and gender.
-It was expected that women in the reproductive period of 21 to 35 years old would have a significant effect on the utilisation of health care.
-The variable marital status was included to determine the same effect.
-Ethnicity was also predicted to influence the utilisation of health care.
-This variable was divided into five categories: Malay, Chinese, Indian, other Bumiputeras (e.g., tribal groups in Sarawak and Sabah such as Bajau, Kadazan, Melanau and Iban) and other ethnicities such as Europeans and other Asians.
-In 2000, the Population and Housing Census reported that of the total population of 22 million, Bumiputera (Bumiputera are Malays and other indigenous ethnic groups such as the Orang Asli (aborigines) in Peninsular Malaysia and the tribal peoples in Sabah and Sarawak) comprised 65.1%, Chinese 26.0% and Indians 7.7%, with the remaining consisting of a variety of ethnicities, among them the indigenous Orang Asli people (Department of Statistics 2000).
-The Population and Housing Census 2000 is the fourth census implemented since Malaysia was formed.
-The previous censuses were conducted in the 1970, 1980 and 1991.
+To see whether age and gender influence the utilisation of health care, interaction variables were created for each age group and gender.
+It is expected that women in the reproductive age of 21 to 35 years old will have a significant effect on the utilisation of health care.
+Variable marital status is included to see the same effect.
+Ethnicity is also predicted to influence the utilisation of health care.
+This variable is divided into five categories i.e. Malay, Chinese, Indian, other Bumiputeras (e.g. tribal groups in Sarawak and Sabah such as Bajau, Kadazan, Melanau and Iban) and other ethnicities such as the European and other Asians.
+In 2000, the Population and Housing Census8 reported that of the total population of 22 million, Bumiputera9 comprised 65.1%, Chinese 26.0% and Indians 7.7%, with the remaining consisting of a variety of ethnicities, among them the indigenous Orang Asli people (Department of Statistics, 2000).

-Health care is administered at the federal level; however, significant state differences in utilisation may indicate regional supply differences.
-Thus, states were grouped into three regions: West Coast of Peninsular Malaysia, East Coast of Peninsular Malaysia and East Malaysia.
+Health care is administered at the federal level, however significant state differences in utilisation may indicate supply differences regionally.
+Thus, states are grouped into three regions i.e. West Coast of Peninsular Malaysia, East Coast of Peninsular Malaysia and East Malaysia.
 The West Coast region is more developed than the East Coast and East Malaysia.
-Variables of urban and rural were also included to determine any differences exist that are associated with living in or outside a city.
+Variables urban and rural were also included to see if there are any differences associated with living in or outside a city.

-To compare the results from NHMSII and NHMSIII, the reference group for each indicator was kept the same.
-The reference groups were individuals with household income between RM 1,000 and RM 2,000, a secondary education, government employees, service and sales sector, male aged between 21 to 35 years old, married, Malay, and live in the West Coast of Peninsular Malaysia and urban areas.
+To compare the results from NHMSII and NHMSIII, the reference group for each indicator is kept the same.
+The reference groups are individuals with household income group between RM1,000 - RM2,000, secondary education, government employees, service and sales sector, male aged between 21 to 35 years old, married, Malay, live in the West Coast of Peninsular Malaysia and urban areas.